 In every town, whenever I stepped off the truck or left the sanctuary of a hotel, I'd be surrounded by kids, hands outstretched and chanting what seemed to be their only words of English: "Pen, pen, pen!"
 I felt like the Willy Wonka of stationery supplies.

-At first, I tried rationing the pens to one or two per stop.
-But that left a lot of unhappy kids, some of whom would burst into tears -- I later learned most were crocodile tears, though that didn't make me feel any better at the time.
+First, I tried rationing the pens to one or two per stop.
+But that left lots of unhappy kids, some of whom would burst into tears — I later learned most were crocodile tears, though that didn't make me feel any better at the time.

-And if I gave a kid a pen, then he or she would immediately hide it behind their back and hold out the other empty hand, rejoining the chorus, "Pen, pen, pen."
+And if I gave a kid a pen, they would immediately hide it behind their back and hold out the other empty hand, rejoining the chorus, "Pen, pen, pen!"